 - Harmed the credit of disabled borrowers, including severely injured veterans.

-The complaint against Navient Corporation, Navient Solutions, and Pioneer Credit Recovery is available online.
+The report against Navient Corporation, Navient Solutions, and Pioneer Credit Recovery is available online.